 They say it's all fun and games until someone gets hurt.
 Well, it happened.
 While the 6-foot, 210-pound Adams was signing autographs at a Pro Bowl practice in Orlando, Florida, he noticed Pat Patriot — New England's official mascot — nearby.
 So he thought it would be a good idea to tackle him and post the hit on social media following the NFL Pro Bowl Skills Challenge.

-Adams stood over the person inside the mascot costume and got a big cheer from the crowd on hand.
-It seemed like a harmless act and a little fun before the stars from the AFC and NFC play each other Sunday at Camping World Stadium in the week leading up to the Patriots and Los Angeles Rams clashing in Super Bowl LIII.
+The Jets' Jamal Adams stood over the person inside the mascot costume and got a big cheer from the crowd on hand.
+It seemed like a harmless act and a little fun before the stars from the AFC and NFC played each other at Camping World Stadium in the week before Super Bowl LIII.

 ESPN's Michael DiRocco reported the person Adams tackled was hospitalized on Thursday morning.
 That proved not to be the case by Mark Daniels of the Providence Journal.